Lorti/manu.ninja/_posts/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility.md

 If your app is finished you can use [Electron Packager](https://github.com/electron-userland/electron-packager) to package and distribute your app.
 Add it to your dependencies with `npm install electron-packager --save-dev`{:.bash} and execute it once with `./node_modules/.bin/electron-packager ./ --all`{:.bash}.
 This will generate packages for all platforms and architectures Electron can handle and may take a few minutes.

-I have added an npm script that only builds Mac OS X and Windows x64 packages.
+You can add an npm script that only builds the packages you need in your `package.json`{:.bash}.
 The `--prune`{:.bash} flag tells Electron Packager to prune unnecessary files, like npm modules that are listed as `devDependencies`{:.bash}.
-Be sure to add a `productName`{:.bash} field in your `package.json`.
-This is be the name that Electron Packager uses for your app.
+Be sure to add a `productName`{:.bash} field, because this is the name that Electron Packager uses for your app.

 ~~~
 {